Ahead of the Bell: US trade deficit

 WASHINGTON (AP) — The U.S. trade deficit likely grew in October because a slowing global economy is cut demand for American-made goods.

-Economists forecast that the trade deficit declined to $47.8 billion from $48.7 billion in May, according to a survey by FactSet.
+Economists forecast the trade deficit widened in October to $42.6 billion, according to a survey by FactSet.
 The Commerce Department will release the report at 8:30 a.m.
-Eastern on Thursday.
+EST Tuesday.

 A wider trade deficit acts as a drag on growth.
 It typically means the U.S. is earning less on overseas sales of American-produced goods while spending more on foreign products.

 In September, the trade deficit narrowed to a two-year low of $41.5 billion.
 Exports climbed to an all-time high of $187 billion, while imports rose to $228.5 billion.

 The increase in exports helped lift economic growth in the July-September quarter to annual rate 2.7 percent.
 That more than doubled the 1.3 percent annual growth rate in the April-June quarter.
 Growth during the summer quarter was also helped by stronger rebuilding of business stockpiles than previously estimated.